Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 3. Press the plus **+** button.

 4. Press **Scan documents**.

-* Your device's camera will load.
+    * Your device's camera loads.
-* On the first use, you will have to allow the Mobile Workspace access to use the camera on your device.
+    * On the first use, you must allow the Mobile Workspace access to use the camera on your device.

 5. Position your device to scan and capture a photo of the document.
 Repeat for additional pages or documents to scan as one file.